dustmop/rasterjs/docs.md

 ### oscil({period, begin, max, click})

-Produce an oscilating wave value that varies between 0.0 and 1.0 in a sinusoidal motion.
+Produce an oscillating wave value that varies between 0.0 and 1.0 in a sinusoidal motion.
 Parameters to `oscil` must be named parameters only, positional parameters are not allowed.

 `period`: The period of the motion, in clicks.
 Larger means a slower motion.
 Default is 60